Pardeep2842/Electricity-Billing-System/README.md

 ---

 <p align="center"> The purpose of the Electricity Billing System is to automate the existing manual system
-with the help of computerized equipment and fullfledged computer software, fulfilling their requirements, so that their valuable data/information can be stored for a long period with easy access and manipulation of the same.
+with the help of computerized equipment and full-fledged computer software, fulfilling their requirements, so that their valuable data/information can be stored for a long period with easy access and manipulation of the same.
 The required software and hardware are easily available and easy to work with.